OfficeDev/office-js-docs-pr/docs/develop/privacy-and-security.md

 ## Addressing end users' privacy concerns

-This section addresses end users' privacy concerns when using Office Add-ins.
-First, it describes the protection offered by the Office Add-ins platform from the customer's (end user's) perspective.
-Then, it provides you as the developer with guidelines about how to support users' expectations and how to securely handle users' personally identifiable information (PII).
+This section describes the protection offered by the Office Add-ins platform from the customer's (end user's) perspective, and provides guidelines for how to support users' expectations and how to securely handle users' personally identifiable information (PII).

 ### End users' perspective